Keschler/cr-bot/README.md

 # Clash Royale Vision Bot

-Clash Royale Vision Bot is a computer vision project that reads Clash Royale gameplay from video or live capture and turns it into structured game state.
-Planned is to extract state and action from expert 2.6 hog cycle gameplay and use that to do behavior cloning and reinforcement learning.
+Clash Royale Vision Bot reads Clash Royale gameplay from recorded video, screenshots, or live capture and turns it into structured game state and card-play events.
+The project is currently focused on extracting state and actions from expert gameplay for evaluation and future imitation-learning datasets.

 <img width="1600" height="900" alt="cr-bot-banner-v1-dashboard" src="https://github.com/user-attachments/assets/1d225b86-79a3-4477-b524-2274faa92692" />

 ## Features